fluttermtl/flutter_chat_workshop/08_write_message/instructions.md

 # Step 8: Write message

-We want to be able to type a message and print it on the console.
+Now, we want to make our app able to write and display a message in the chat list.

-Use the according widget and use the `sendMessage` method without modifying it.
+Complete the `TODO`s and run the app.
+It should have a text field that takes a message.
+Once the user presses the return key, the message the user typed should be displayed in the chat list.

 ---

 ## TextField

 `TextField` is a widget that allows the user to enter text.
-Multiple callbacks can be given to the `onSubmitted` when the user presses the return key.
-This component follow the Material Design specification.
+Once the user presses the enter key with a new value in the `TestField`, it calls back the `onSubmitted`.

 ```dart
 TextField(